nebula-plugins/nebula-publishing-plugin/README.md

 To apply this plugin if using plugins block

     plugins {
-      id 'nebula.<publishing plugin of your choice>' version '17.0.0' }
+      id 'com.netflix.nebula.<publishing plugin of your choice>' version '17.0.0' }

 If using an older version of Gradle